One of the best places to find what to eat is in Bugis, Singapore. The area does not only offer an exquisite menu but spectacular views as well.

 The Bugis area in Singapore is rich in various accents.
 One of the top choices is Thai.
-It has a combination of sweet, spicy, sour, and salty flavours.
+It combines sweet, spicy, sour, and salty flavours.
 If you and your friends miss how Thai food tastes, get a tom yum soup.

-Tom yum is a dish combined in luscious taste.
-It is a nutritious pick since it contains veggies, shrimps, and fragrant spices.
+Tom yum is a dish combined with a luscious taste.
+It is nutritious since it contains veggies, shrimp, and fragrant spices.
 The broth mixed with tofu-vegetable or wonton has lower calories and fat content.
 It is a perfect meal while you and your pals bond after a long week of work.

 Sawadee Thai Cuisine

 Bugis offers several places to indulge your craving.
 One example is the Sawadee Thai Cuisine at #01-01, TQL Suites, 9 Tan Quu Lan Street, Singapore.
 Check out what their Thai menu includes besides the classic tom yum soup.
 The eating house has green curry chicken, seafood pad Thai, and deep-fried pomfret.
 Try it, and you might find your new fave dish.

 Another option is the Earlybird at 17 Jalan Pinang, Singapore.
 It offers casual dining for all-day brunch.
 Aside from the heartwarming soup, it cooks tom yum prawn pasta.
 A delectable dish you must try.

 Also, the cafe whips fried chicken with buttermilk pancakes.
 Or you may go with steak and truffle mash or salmon and avocado.

 Are you a big fan of beef meat?
 Don’t worry.
 Restaurants in Bugis also cater to this kind of meal.
 Your top choice would come from Japanese cooking.